|

 grumpy school janitor illustrating the prince's travels

+on a blackboard.
 I saw a preview

 in which Corin Redgrave played Old Pericles, but